 Appendix 10: Key Meeting Info

+Sections 2-6 feature each of the five categories of recommendations the WG bucketed ideas into: Compensation, Competency Building, Recruitment & Retention, Facilitation, and Restructuring CAEECC.
+There is overlap between categories, which is noted throughout this report.

+The Working Group proposes a Task Force be developed to create a Compensation pilot (recommendation #5), followed by the launch of a Restructuring CAEECC Working Group (which would address Compensation recommendations 1-4, the Restructuing proposal/recommendation, plus all the Competency Building and Recruitment & Retention recommendations).

-Non-consensus recommendations are clearly noted as such in this section.
+Non-consensus recommendations are clearly noted as such in each section where there was non-consensus.

-Although listed separately in the Prospectus charge and key scope questions, Membership Composition (Composition) and Diversity, Equity & Inclusion (DEI) recommendations are integrated in this report because the WG decided (at the 2nd WG meeting) that Composition recommendations would be made for the purpose of supporting the DEI recommendations.
+Although listed separately in the Prospectus, Membership Composition (Composition) and Justice, Equity, Diversity & Inclusion (JEDI) recommendations are integrated throughout this report.
+The WG decided (at the 2nd WG meeting) that Composition recommendations would be made for the purpose of supporting the JEDI recommendations.

+Note that many recommendations reference target or eligible stakeholders; these lists are intended to be illustrative and may not be comprehensive.

 1.7 Relevant CAEECC Working Groups